ido-pluto/ipull/README.md

 ### Abort download

-You can cancel the download by calling the `abort` method
+You can cancel the download by calling the `close` method (it will not delete the file).

+If you want to also delete the file, you can call the `closeAndDeleteFile` method.

 ```ts
 import {downloadFile} from 'ipull';